 Aqua Plants For Rummy Nose Tetra

-They can be kept with many different types of plants, but they will eat any that are not eaten by algae after a few weeks.
+They can be kept with many different types of plants, but they will eat any not eaten by algae after a few weeks.

 Some suggested plants are Java Fern, Hornwort, and Anubias Nana.
-These fish enjoy the cover provided by live or artificial plants, so it is recommended to include several in their tank.
+These fish enjoy the cover provided by live or artificial plants, so they should include several in their tank.

 Compatible And Non-Compatible

-They should be kept in schools that are composed of at least six fish, but they should not be kept with larger fish like gourami, bettas (Siamese fighting fish), or Oscars.
+They should be kept in schools composed of at least six fish, but they should not be kept with larger fish like gourami, bettas (Siamese fighting fish), or Oscars.

-This species is not particularly likely to bite, but they will eat any food that gets in the tank if it happens to look tasty.
+This species is not particularly likely to bite, but they will eat any food in the tank if it looks tasty.

-It is best to avoid keeping with fish that may be able to swallow them whole.
+It is best to avoid keeping with fish that can swallow them whole.
 They are fairly peaceful and timid; however, they can be skittish and easily frightened by larger or more aggressive species.

 Also Read: Easy Methods To Prevent and Remove Detritus Worms

-They are not very susceptible to common tetra diseases, so they can be kept with other types of fish that have a similar resistance.
+Rummy Nose Tetra is not very susceptible to common tetra diseases so that they can be kept with other types of fish with similar resistance.

 On the rare occasion that you notice any signs of fungus or bacteria in their tank, you should immediately take the affected fish out and treat the rest of the fish in your aquarium for fin rot.

-The common diseases they usually suffer from are ich and fin rot, both of which can be treated with the same medication used for other common aquarium fish.
+The common diseases they usually suffer from are ich and fin rot, which can be treated with the same medication used for other common aquarium fish.

 - Contains one (1) API POND PIMAFIX Antifungal Pond Fish Infection Remedy 16-Ounce...